 Fritz Machlup

-Fritz Machlup (; ; December 15, 1902 – January 30, 1983) was an Austrian-American economist who was president of the International Economic Association from 1971 to 1974.
-He was one of the first economists to examine knowledge as an economic resource, and is credited with popularizing the concept of the information society.
+Fritz Machlup (; ; December 15, 1902 – January 30, 1983) was an Austrian-American economist known for his work in information economics.
+He was President of the International Economic Association from 1971 to 1974.
+He was one of the first economists to examine knowledge as an economic resource, and is credited with popularising the concept of the information society.
 Provided by Wikipedia

 1